RaphaelBrdMss/WIP_Projects/README.md

 # WIP_Projects
-Project I'm working with Anna Diani this year
+Project I'm working on with Anna Diani this year